 Tips for Getting a Better Night’s Sleep

-Avoid the Screen – Light from the TV, a laptop or phone can interfere with your sleep particularly because of the blue light emitted from electronic devices.
-By turning the brightness down, you can reduce the effects, but avoiding light from screen two hours before bedtime will help the most.
+Light from the TV, a laptop or phone can interfere with your sleep particularly because of the blue light emitted from electronic devices.
+By turning the brightness down, you can reduce the effects.
+However, avoiding screens two hours before bedtime will help the most.

-Get Regular Exercise – Getting regular exercise increases your metabolism and raises your body temperature while activating cortisol.
+Getting regular exercise increases your metabolism and raises your body temperature while activating cortisol.
 Exercising helps you utilize stored energy so you feel sleepier when it is bedtime.
-Be careful about when you exercise because moderate to vigorous exercise within three hours of going to bed may make it more difficult to fall asleep.
+Be careful about when you exercise, though.
+Moderate to vigorous exercise within three hours of going to bed may make it more difficult to fall asleep.